miikaah/persnickety/README.md

 ## Request Validator

 The request validator is an Express middleware.
+It uses Ajv to validate the schema https://github.com/ajv-validator/ajv.

 ```
 app.use(